Alnus rubra: Woodworking

-The appearance of alder lumber ranges from white through pinkish to light brown, has a relatively soft texture, minimal grain, and has medium luster.
-It is easily worked, glues well, and takes a good finish.
+The appearance of alder lumber is almost white when freshly cut, but quickly changes to a light tan or light brown with a yellow or reddish tinge when exposed to the air.
+Heartwood is formed only in trees of advanced age, and there is no visible boundary between heartwood and sapwood.
+It has an even grain and has medium luster.
+It is easily worked, glues well, and takes a good finish, but is prone to denting.

+It has a Janka hardness rating of 590 lbf. and a moderate specific gravity (density), averaging around 0.45 to 0.51.

 Fish smoking

-Because of its oily smoke, A. rubra is a is the wood of choice for smoking salmon.
+Because of its oily smoke, A. rubra is the wood of choice for smoking salmon.

 As an environmental indicator

 Red alder is often used by scientists as a biomonitoring organism to locate areas prone to ozone pollution, as the leaves react to the presence of high ozone levels by developing red to brown or purple discolorations.